 Elizabeth Fessenden is an experienced independent director serving public and private corporate boards — including chairing audit, compensation, governance and CEO search committees.
 She currently serves on four corporate boards.

-Ms. Fessenden is retired from a lengthy career with Alcoa, where she last held the position of president of a worldwide flexible packaging business, preceded by the role of group president for several of Alcoa’s primary allied businesses.
-In each of these multi-faceted profit/loss roles, Liz led, managed, and developed business leaders and support staff.
-Liz’s nearly 30-year Alcoa career also included positions in engineering management, maintenance management, production management, marketing, smelting plant management, and global executive leadership development and staffing.
+Liz is retired from a lengthy career with Alcoa Flexible Packaging, a worldwide business, where she last held the position of president.
+Previously, she was a group president for several of Alcoa’s primary allied businesses.
+In each of these multifaceted roles, Liz was responsible for profits and losses while leading, managing and developing business leaders and support staff.
+Her nearly 30-year Alcoa career also included positions in engineering management, maintenance management, production management, marketing, smelting plant management and global executive leadership development and staffing.

-Ms. Fessenden has held various leadership roles for a number of not-for-profit organizations, including director for the Virginia Manufacturing Association, president of ChildSavers of central Virginia, and president of the Lake Titus Protective Association.
-She recently completed more than 20 years of service as a Trustee for Clarkson University.
-Liz has been awarded two distinguished alumni award, an honorary degree, and Emeritus Trustee status from Clarkson.
+In addition, Liz has held various leadership roles for a number of not-for-profit organizations, including director of the Virginia Manufacturing Association, president of ChildSavers of Central Virginia and president of the Lake Titus Protective Association.
+She recently completed more than 20 years of service as a trustee for Clarkson University, and has been awarded two distinguished alumni awards, an honorary degree and emeritus trustee status from Clarkson.

-Ms. Fessenden holds a BSEE, MBA, and MS from Clarkson University.
-She resides in Richmond, VA and Lake Titus, NY.
+Liz holds a bachelor’s degree in electrical engineering, a master’s degree in business and a master’s degree in science from Clarkson University.
+She resides in Richmond, Virginia and Lake Titus, New York.